What is the difference between Upstream and Downstream in Oil and Gas?

 Drilling

 There is always uncertainty in the geological and geophysical survey results.
-The only way to be sure that a prospect is favorable is to drill an exploratory well.

-Drilling is physically creating the “borehole” in the ground that will eventually become an oil or gas well.
 This work is done by rig contractors and service companies in the Oilfield Services business sector.

 Today, technologies are now available for the industry to drill wells over 25,000 feet, with bottom hole temperatures exceeding 400 degrees and pressures approaching 20,000 PSI.